Salsa Macha: My Mouth is Pleasantly on Fire

-Shana’s husband, Allan, was an early Salsa Macha taster.
+Shana’s husband, Allan, was an early Bite Society Salsa Macha taster.
 I received a text early last summer that said, “My mouth is pleasantly on fire.”
+This condiment from the west coast of Mexico became a sensation in 2020.
 Even The New York Times wrote an article about the "Value of Salsa Macha".
-Our Salsa Macha is true to its Veracruz roots using a blend of chilies that give it both chili flavor (we prefer flavor over fear) and chili heat, fried garlic and onion for flavor and crunch and a hint of cinnamon.
-We give ours a unique twist with pepitas and sesame.

 Back to the original question: What does Salsa Macha taste like?